FastVM/minivm/README.md

 - Built on a register-based ISA that beats luajit—*with the JIT on*—in some benchmarks.
 (See the benchmark section below).
 - Has a 3-buffer *pauseless* GC for latency-sensitive applications.
 - Supports a flexible data model, with NaN-boxing and pointer compaction, for efficient memory usage.
-- Leverages Cosmopolitan libc + WebAssembly for easy crossplatform portability.
+- Leverages Cosmopolitan libc + WebAssembly for easy cross platform portability.
 - ... check out the details section for more!

 MiniVM is small and flexible enough to run just about any language under the sun (given you've taken the time to write a compiler for it).
 Front ends we've experimented with include Lua, Scheme, Paka, and others.